 Besides that, if you want to know about the drawbacks, then this app has really annoying ads coming along with the free version.

-[For jailbroken devices] How to view animated GIFs in Photos app using jailbreak tweaks
+3. How to save GIFs using jailbreak tweaks

 In some cases, if GIFViewer doesn’t work for you, you can try another tweak named EDBDGIFViewer9.
 This Cydia tweak is free and works flawlessly but it is only available with iOS 9.
-You can install EDBDGIFViewer9 by adding Fierp source to Cydia (https://fierp.github.io) or open this link in Safari.
+You can install EDBDGIFViewer9 by adding this Fierp source to Cydia (https://fierp.github.io).

-I’ve accomplished the guide on how to save GIFs on iPhone and iPad.
-Hopefully, this guide will help you to find a good solution, that you have been waiting for.
+I’ve accomplished the tutorial on how to save GIFs on iPhone and iPad.
+Hopefully, this tutorial will help you to find a good solution, that you have been waiting for.
 If you still face any problems or have some questions, feel free to let me know in the comment section below.

 If you find this article useful, do share it on Facebook and Twitter.
 You can also join us on Facebook for more such updates.